-Preying on Pasture Pests the IPM Way is a one-year project that provides farmers with information on implementing an Integrated Pest Management strategy (IPM) in their pasture systems.
+Preying on Pasture Pests the IPM Way was a one-year project that provided farmers with information on implementing an Integrated Pest Management strategy (IPM) in their pasture systems.

 The aim of the project is to improve pasture management practices so graziers are less reliant on chemical options as the go-to strategy for managing pasture pests.

-The project is funded through a Ripe for Change grant, delivered through Sustainable Table, and runs during 2019-20.
+The project was funded through a Ripe for Change grant, delivered through Sustainable Table, and ran throughout 2019-20.

 About Integrated Pest Management (IPM)

 Integrated Pest Management (IPM) in pastures is not widely adopted as part of sustainable and resilient land management in grazing systems.

 Conventional control usually relies heavily on a pesticide treadmill to treat a pest problem, often creating a niche for another pest problem to replace it.
 Other risk management approaches often include an unnecessary ‘safeguard’ chemical approach to avoid a perceived future problem.